Are payments due immediately after I finish or leave school?

 Unlike subsidized loans, you're always responsible for the interest on unsubsidized Stafford loans.
 The good news is that you have options.
 You can pay that interest monthly or quarterly while you're in school or let your lender add it to your balance.
 Pay the interest while you're in school, if you can—it will save you a lot in the long run.
 For example:

-- And here's the best part: to trim your loans by that $2,000, you'd need to up your monthly payments by only $42.
-Per week, that's roughly $10—or about the cost of a couple trips to the coffee shop.
+- And here's the best part: to trim your loans by that $2,000, you'd need to up your monthly payments by roughly $15 per week—or about the cost of a couple trips to the coffee shop.

 Learn more about the best way to repay your loans with the Salt® Repayment Navigator.